jezzsantos/automate/docs/authoring.md

 To delete an existing attribute: `automate edit delete-attribute "<NAME>" --aschildof "{<ANEXPRESSION>}"`

 !!! tip
-    The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting an attribute from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element in the pattern.
+    The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting an attribute from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element in the pattern.

 ### Add elements

 !!! abstract "Concept"
     An "Element" is a means to represent some relational hierarchy in a pattern, a means to relate one concept to another.
 Elements can be nested.
 An element can have a cardinality of `ZeroOrOne` or `One`, which determines whether it must exist when the pattern is applied.

 !!! tip
     Use a collection instead of an element, if you want to represent other kinds of relationships (`ZeroToMany` or `OneOrMany`).

 To add a new element to any element/collection in the pattern: `automate edit add-element "<NAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `<NAME>` must be alphanumeric and can contain the following additional characters:`._`.
 The name must not be the same as any existing element/collection or attribute on the `--aschildof` element/collection.
-Must also not be named `Id`, or `DisplayName` or `Description`.
+Must also not be named `Id`, `DisplayName` or `Description`.

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the element to the root element. <ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.